anton-yurchenko/version-bump/README.md

 Do you have multiple files to update the version at?
 I was always forgetting to update a `Dockerfile` label or a version constant in `main.go` file.
 Inspired by `npm bump`, I wrote **version-bump**.

-This application allows easily incrementing a multi-language project [Semantic Version](https://semver.org/), committing the changes and tagging a commit.
+This application allows easily incrementing a single/multi language project [Semantic Version](https://semver.org/), committing the changes and tagging a commit.

 ![PIC](docs/images/demo.png)